2020/21 at University College Birmingham

 What if I am classed as ‘Extremely Clinically Vulnerable’?

-If you are considered Extremely Clinically Vulnerable (i.e. you have received a letter telling you to shield during the current lockdown) and you have been attending classes on campus, please let us know by contacting email@example.com.
-You are now expected to stay at home.
+If you are considered Extremely Clinically Vulnerable (i.e. you have received a letter telling you to shield during the current lockdown) and you have been attending classes on campus, please let us know by contacting firstname.lastname@example.org.
+Under the current guidance, you are expected to stay at home.

 Coming to campus